memento-ai/Memento/packages/embedding/README.md

 ## Key Features
 - Generate embeddings for one or more text inputs
-- Support for different Ollama models (default: 'nomic-embed-text')
+- Support for the 'nomic-embed-text' Ollama model
 - Efficient batch processing of multiple text inputs

 ## Usage and Examples